Blogs › Five Reasons why SMEs need an Accountant

 When business owners try to juggle too many tasks themselves, it can have a negative impact.

 Common accounting problems

 Around 60% of small business owners feel they aren’t knowledgeable enough when it comes to doing their own accounting.
-Despite this, 53% of small businesses don’t use professional accountancy services.
+Despite this, 53% of SMEs don’t use professional accountancy services.

 Even more shocking is the fact 27% keep track of their finances using just pen and paper, as they don’t have a clear understanding of the latest accounting software.
 A lot of them don’t trust software, with 38% of business owners who do their accounts manually saying they’re worried the software isn’t secure from hackers.